-Unlike muffins, don’t fill the pan all the way to the top with batter.
-Rather, divide the batter between all 12 cups so each is only about halfway full.
-If there’s too much batter, the tea cakes will overflow and spread all over the pan.
-Though the tea cakes will slightly rise in the very center of the surface, there isn’t enough flour in the recipe to maintain a substantial muffin-dome-like structure.
+- Filling the pan: Too much batter causes the tea cakes to overflow and spread all over the pan.
+Divide the batter between all 12 cups, so each is only about halfway full.
+Though the tea cakes will slightly rise in the very center of the surface, there isn’t enough flour in the recipe to create substantial muffin-like domes.

-- Using a pastry brush, brush a mixture of 2 Tablespoons melted butter and 1 Tablespoon sugar into each cup.
-Don’t be shy in this step; use every last drop because you want that buttery crunchy coating!
+- The crunchy exterior: Use 1/2 cup of butter in the recipe: 6 Tablespoons for the tea cake batter and 2 Tablespoons for the exteriors.
+Using a pastry brush, brush a mixture of melted butter and sugar into each cup before adding the batter.
+Don’t be shy with the butter mixture– use every last drop because you want a noticeable buttery crunchy coating on each cake.

-You *could* use cupcake liners, but they defeat the purpose of greasing and sugaring the pan.
+- Cupcake liners: You *could* use cupcake liners, but they defeat the purpose of greasing and sugaring the pan.
 And then you *could* grease and sugar the cupcake liners, but the crunchy sugar coating will peel off as you unwrap the tea cake.
-So trust me when I say this: brush the pan with the butter + sugar mixture.
-This is key to their unique taste and texture!!
+Trust us: brushing the pan with a butter + sugar mixture is key to the unique taste and texture!

 What to Serve at a Tea Party